aabiddanda/aabiddanda.github.io/_posts/2023-08-04-updated_tools.md

 2. [`pre-commit`](https://pre-commit.com/)

+This is somewhat of a repeat from before but its too good to ignore and something lots of folks getting into computational biology for their first project may not encounter for a while.
 In computational biology it is perhaps less common to care a lot about code style or interpretabilty, but using something like [`pre-commit`](https://pre-commit.com/) can allow you to ensure that your code is readable and interpretable [^1] It also very nicely just automatically reduces variability in styles to a recognized standard across languages which is great!

 Some clear benefits of using these tools are: